emory-courses/cs571/docs/quiz/quiz4.md

 * Intellectual Challenges
 * Broad Impacts (potentially outside of the NLP community)

-Your reviews will be open to the public.

 Save your answers in `quiz4.pdf` and submit: https://canvas.emory.edu/courses/83648/assignments/466813